Why is the West Highland Way Scotland’s most famous walking trail?

 Buses

-Scottish Citylink buses run between Glasgow and Fort William, and stop at Inverarnan, Crianlarich, Tyndrum, Bridge of Orchy and Glencoe.
+Scottish Citylink buses run between Glasgow and Fort William and stop at Inverarnan, Crianlarich, Tyndrum, Bridge of Orchy and Glencoe.
 From Glencoe village, you can change and catch a Stagecoach bus which will stop at Kinlochleven and Fort William.

 Train

-ScotRail operate most train services across Scotland.
+ScotRail operates most train services across Scotland.
 The train line can be used to get from Glasgow to Milngavie.
 It also runs up the western side of Loch Lomond on the route from Glasgow to Fort William.
 It rejoins the West Highland Way with stops at Crianlarich, Tyndrum and Bridge of Orchy, before disappearing off into the wilderness of Rannoch Moor, emerging again at Fort William.

 Boat

-In the summer months, several ferries run across Loch Lomond, which can link up with the train stations (Tarbet & Ardlui) and bus stops (Luss,Tarbet, Inveruglas & Ardlui) on the other side of the Loch to the West Highland Way.
+In the summer months, several ferries run across Loch Lomond, which can link up with the train stations (Tarbet & Ardlui) and bus stops (Luss, Tarbet, Inveruglas & Ardlui) on the other side of the Loch to the West Highland Way.
 This can be a novel way of breaking up the challenging section to Inverarnan, or just a nice idea for an additional day sightseeing from Balmaha or Rowardennan.

 The website Traveline Scotland can be useful in planning your journey by public transport.